New Jersey Tax Bulk Sales Guidance Issued

 (2) Prior to August, 2007, a Purchaser’s liability for failure to comply with the bulk sales law was limited to a Seller’s New Jersey sales and use tax.
 As such, the potential liability of a Purchaser for failure to comply with the current bulk sales law has significantly increased.

-This article was written by Robert Daleo, Esq., of Riker, Danzig, Scherer, Hyland & Perretti LLP, who heads the Firm’s State Tax and Tax Controversy Practice Groups.
-If you have any questions about this article please feel free to reach out to Robert at your convenience.
+This article was written by, of Riker, Danzig, Scherer, Hyland & Perretti LLP, who heads the Firm’s State Tax and Tax Controversy Practice Groups.
+If you have any questions about this article please feel free to at your convenience.